TylerPetri/ReadMeGenerator5000/README.md

 ## Questions

-For any additional questions see my GitHub profile [github.com/tylerpetri] or contact tyler@tyler.com
+For any additional questions see my [GitHub profile](http://github.com/tylerpetri) or contact tyler@tyler.com